Thomas Edison's Children

 Mary Edison died in 1884, and Edison married 20-year old Mina Miller two years later.
 This marriage was difficult for some of Edison’s children to accept.
 Mina was closer in age to Marion then she was to her husband and the two had an uneasy, difficult relationship.
 Marion felt displaced in the family by Edison’s young wife.
 As a result of the tension between Mina and Marion a rift grew between Marion and her father as well.
 Marion often felt neglected by her father.
 As a teenager she spent a lot of time in Europe and at one point developed smallpox, a serious, potentially fatal disease.
 Throughout the seven week duration of the illness, she received only two letters from her father.
 This type of indifference hurt Marion very much.

-In addition to becoming a stepmother to Edison’s three children with Mary, Mina Edison also had three of her own: Madeleine (1888), Charles (1890), and Theodore (1898).
+In addition to becoming a stepmother to Edison’s three children with Mary, Mina Edison had three children of her own: Madeleine (1888), Charles (1890), and Theodore (1898).
 Like all of Edison’s children, they were subject to high expectations, both from their father and society in general.
 Edison would have liked to see some of them follow in his footsteps as an inventor, and although some did try, they generally met with modest success.

 As a young man Thomas Jr. (Dash) capitalized on the Edison name in a number of failed business ventures, such as the “Edison Junior Lamp,” a technology to generate electricity from ocean waves, and a company to make ordinary iron out of steel.
 He later sold the use of his name to companies he was not involved with at all, such as one selling a quack medical device called the Magno-Electric Vitalizer.
 He tried his hand at mushroom farming, but was a failure.
 His disappointed father harshly called him “absolutely illiterate scientifically and otherwise.”